 Through a combination of series and parallel switches, you can come up with a variety of combinations that make the light turn on.
 Depending on where you add the LEDs, you can even have the same switches turn on different LEDs in different combinations.
 Try a few combinations and see what happens.

-Project 3: Switching a motor
+Project 3: Switching a DC motor

-In a simple circuit, a motor is no different than an LED as a load.
+In a simple circuit, a DC motor* is no different than an LED as a load.
 You can switch it as well, as shown in Figure 24-25.
 Make sure your power supply can supply the current and amperage that your motor requires and you are good to go.

-With a dual pole switch, you could control both a motor and an LED.
+With a dual pole switch, you could control both a DC motor and an LED.
 The small square pushbuttons that come with many kits for Arduino are dual pole switches.
 The left side of the switch and the right side of the switch can switch different loads, like shown in Figure 26-27:

 You’ll learn more about controlling motors from a microcontroller in later labs.